Blendify/blender-manual/blender_docs/manual/editors/uv/editing/layout.rst

    :Menu:      :menuselection:`UVs --> Snap`
    :Hotkey:    :kbd:`Shift-S`

-Snapping in the UV/image editor is similar to :doc:`Snapping in 3D </editors/3dview/object/editing/transform/control/snap>`.
+Snapping in the UV Editor is similar to
+:doc:`Snapping in 3D </editors/3dview/object/editing/transform/control/snap>`.
 For the snap to pixel options to work an image has to be loaded.